strongqa/howitzer/GETTING_STARTED.md

 end
 ```

-Howitzer allows use all 3 validations, but only 1 is really required.
-If any validation is failed, exception will be raised.
+Howitzer allows using all 3 validations, but only 1 is really required.
+If any validation fails, the exception will appear.

 **CAUTION:** Page validation is triggered in 2 cases only: